vinicunca/akar/docs/content/docs/2.pohon/2.components/dropdown-menu.md

 ### With trigger content width

-You can expand the content to the full width of its button by adding the `w-(--reka-dropdown-menu-trigger-width)` class on the `ui.content` slot.
+You can expand the content to the full width of its button by adding the `w-(--akar-dropdown-menu-trigger-width)` class on the `ui.content` slot.

-::component-example
+::docs-pohon-example
 ---
 collapse: true
 name: 'dropdown-menu-content-width-example'